ome/omero-documentation/server/installation.rst

 -----------------------------------

 OMERO has the facility to create AVI/MPEG Movies from Images, which can be called from Insight.
-The page :ref:`rst_omeromovie` gives details on how to enable them.
+The page :ref:`server/omeromovie` gives details on how to enable them.

 OMERO.tables
 ------------